bensutherland/eRNA_taxo/README.md

-# ACRDP Shellfish Water Transcriptome Project #
+# Metatranscriptomics of shellfish hatchery intake water #
 This pipeline was developed as part of the Molecular Genetics Lab at Pacific Biological Station (Nanaimo, BC) in the working group of Kristi Miller.
-The pipeline is developed for the purpose of analyzing data in the lab and comes with no warrantee or guarantees.
+The pipeline is developed for the purpose of analyzing data in the lab for this specific project and comes with no warrantee or guarantees of usefulness for anything else.

 ## Requirements:
 `fastqc` (currently: v0.11.5) https://www.bioinformatics.babraham.ac.uk/projects/fastqc/